theo-armour/agenda/3-2-sflprs/strategic-plan-eir-coa/sf-planning/2025-04-10-letter-in-favor.md

 # 2025-04-10

+These are the rules:

+Subject line MUST SAY:  3400 Laguna Street Project Email goes to: Jeffrey.horn@sfgov.org
+Email also gets copied to (in same email):  commissions.secretary@sfgov.org

 ## Letter in Favor of the expansion project.

 Date:

 My name is:

 I live at Heritage on the Marina at 3400 Laguna Street, San Francisco.

 I have been a resident for   years.

 I am in favor of the expansion project.